Dan7171/Elminda_BETA/README.md

 5. At second_research directory you'll see a new directory with current time.
 It contains graphs, results and important files describe your search train and prediction results

 Running in cloud (google colab):
-1. Upload the notebook: grid_search_runner.ipynb
+1. Upload the notebook grid_search_runner.ipynb to your colab user.
+It founds in this project's master branch.
 2. run steps 2 and 3 from previous section